145 Beacon

 John L. Gardner died in July of 1884.
 In his will, he left 143-145 Beacon in trust for the benefit of the children of his deceased son, Joseph Peabody Gardner: Joseph Peabody Gardner, Jr., William Amory Gardner, and Augustus Peabody Gardner.
 Joseph Peabody Gardner, Jr., died in October of 1886, and on December 31, 1886, the trustees transferred 143-145 Beacon to William Amory Gardner and Augustus Peabody Gardner, they both having reached the age of 21.

 Nathan and Albertine Matthews continued to lease 145 Beacon from the Gardner family.
-In 1888, they traveled to Europe, remaining eighteen months.
+In 1888, they traveled abroad for an extended stay in Europe.

 During the 1888-1889 winter season, 145 Beacon was the home of wholesale dry goods merchant Samuel Bradford Dana and his wife, Katherine Wallen (Lyon) Dana.
 They previously had lived in West Roxbury.